Links on Super Easy may earn us a commission. Learn more.

 2) Choose to search by a VIN or license plate number, enter the required information and click SEARCH.

 3) The report contains vehicle owner, vehicle specifications, salvage & title records, market value and more.
-Navigate to each section and you could view the details.
+Navigate to each section and you’ll view the details.

-BeenVerified also supports people search and reverse phone lookup for thorough backgroud searches.
+BeenVerified also supports name search and reverse phone lookup for thorough background searches.
 You can use it to verify someone’s real identity and protect yourself from scams or frauds.

 2. Run a VIN search with Bumper